 Positive reinforcement training focuses on reinforcing behaviours through the delivery of desirable consequences – rewards like toys and games.

-It avoids the use of punishment or what more gentle traditional trainers call corrections (consequences that the dog finds undesirable)
+It avoids the use of punishment or what more traditional trainers often call corrections (consequences that the dog finds undesirable)

 This may seem counterintuitive at first.
-Why not use rewards (for good behaviour) and punishment (for bad behaviour) and get the job done in half the time?
+Why not use rewards (for good behavior) and punishment (for bad behavior) and get the job done in half the time?